pinkhaze/weather-dashboard/README.md

-# weather-dashboard

 # Weather Dashboard
-Third-Party APIs: Work Day Scheduler
+Server-Side-APIs: Weather Dashboard

 ## Description

-The purpose of this project is to add jQuery functionality to starter code for a work day scheduler.
+The purpose of this project is to access data from Open Weather Map APIs to build a weather dashboard that contains dynamically updated HTML and CSS.
 In addition, the work day scheduler demonstrates the following jQuery skills:
- * using the Day.js library in the browser
- * adding and removing classes
- * using DOM traversal to grab id attributes
+ * make requests with specific parameters to retrieve data functionality from multiple APIs
- * setting and getting user input to and from local storage
+ * store persistent data in local storage

 In order to meet requirements, the deployed weather dashboard application should have the following capabilities:
+ * displays a form input for searching by city
+ * displays the current and future weather conditons
- * displays the current date at the top of the webpage
+ * the current weather conditions contain the following:
- * displays a set of timeblocks matching standard business hours
+        - city name
+        - current date
+        - icon representation of weather conditions
+        - temperature
+        - wind speed
+        - humidity
- * the timeblocks are color coded to reflect the following:
+ * the future weather conditions contain 5-days of forecasts containing the following:
-        - gray: past timeblock
+        - date
+        - icon representation of weather conditions
-        - red: present timeblock
+        - temperature
+        - wind speed
-        - green: future timeblock
+        - humidity
- * allows the user to click on a timeblock and enter an event
- * clicking the save button for a timeblock saves the text for the even in local storage
- * refreshing the page
- * saved events persist after refreshing the page
+ * clicking on a city in the search history presents the current and future conditions for that city

 ## Installation